Learning Pathways for Your Child

 VET (Vocational Education and Training)

-If your child is interested in undertaking VET training that is not integrated into their school timetable (for example, training undertaken through a part-time apprenticeship or traineeship), they may still be able to count such training towards satisfactory completion of the VCE or VCAL.
+If your child is interested in undertaking a VET program that is not integrated into their school timetable (for example, training undertaken through a part-time apprenticeship or traineeship), they may still be able to count such training towards satisfactory completion of the VCE, VCE VM or VPC.

 Structured workplace learning

-Your child can undertake structured workplace learning to acquire skills and competencies in an industry setting as part of a nationally recognised VET qualification, a VCAL unit or the VCE study: Industry and Enterprise.
-Structured workplace learning is an important means of supporting and complementing the student’s learning program and developing their skills, with the opportunity to apply their knowledge in an industry setting.
+Structured workplace learning enables students to integrate on-the-job experience with secondary study as part of the VCE, VCE VM or VPC.
+It is an important means of supporting and complementing the student’s learning program and developing their skills, with the opportunity to apply their knowledge in an industry setting.

 School-based apprenticeships or traineeships

-Available to students as part of their VCE or VCAL, school-based apprenticeships or traineeships assist students in making a successful transition from school to post-school options.
+Available to students as part of their VCE, VCE VM or VPC, school-based apprenticeships or traineeships assist students in making a successful transition from school to post-school options.
 They provide multiple pathways to employment, on-the-job training, further education and training (including TAFE), and university.
-Local industries also benefit from school-based apprenticeships or traineeships because they help to fill skill shortages.

-Training undertaken as part of a school-based apprenticeship or traineeship may provide credit towards satisfactory completion of the student’s senior secondary certificate (VCE or VCAL).
+Training undertaken as part of a school-based apprenticeship or traineeship may provide credit towards satisfactory completion of the student’s VCE, VCE VM or VPC.

 Student destinations – On Track

-On Track adds to the information previously available to parents and the by highlighting the diversity of pathways young people pursue after leaving secondary school.
+On Track adds to the information previously available to parents/carers/guardians and the by highlighting the diversity of pathways young people pursue after leaving secondary school.

 For more information, see www.vic.gov.au/on-track-survey.